 A process ontology and epistemology rests on unfolding the processual dynamic reality in detecting how and why something emerges, develops, grows or conversely contracts or terminates over time (Langley et al. 2013).
 The ontology here rests on the idea that things (in this case the firm and its being in a state of constant becoming) can be seen as a reification of processes in its development in time and space (cf. Langley et al. 2013, 4-5.)
 How internationalization starts, proceeds, and changes and is influenced by specific connected events is scrutinized in this study.
 This corresponds to a process methodology, which is a key tenet of internationalization research.
-Our approach follows this logic defined as how SME internationalization unfolds over time in its context (Pettigrew 1997, Van de Ven 1992).
+Our approach thus follows this logic defined as how SME internationalization unfolds over time in its context (Pettigrew 1997, Van de Ven 1992).

-The empirical study thus gives an opportunity to analyze those key events and processes that come to the surface and give a real-life flavor to the unfolding entry-development in this specific case.
-The role of human (experiential) time (Bluedorn 2002) and how process is presented (Pettigrew 1997) are noted as crucial in developing theories and understanding the real-life processes of SME-internationalization.
+The empirical study thus gives an opportunity to analyze those key events and processes that come to the surface and give a real-life flavor to the studied processes in this specific case.
+The role of human (experiential) time (Bluedorn 2002) and process (Pettigrew 1997) is noted as crucial in developing theories and understanding the real-life processes of SME-internationalization.